-If an error message displays, you need to install the "development tools" from your Linux distribution or obtain a version of gcc and its accompanying toolchain from the Web.
+If an error message displays, you need to install the development tools from your Linux distribution or obtain a version of gcc and its accompanying toolchain from the Web.

-DOWNLOAD THE NVIDIA DRIVER AND CUDA SOFTWARE
+2.4 DOWNLOAD THE NVIDIA CUDA TOOLKIT

-Once you have verified that you have a supported NVIDIA processor and a supported version of Linux, you need to make sure you have a recent version of the NVIDIA driver.
-The CUDA Toolkit release notes specify which minimum version of the NVIDIA driver is required.
+Once you have verified that you have a supported NVIDIA GPU, a supported version of Linux, and gcc, download the NVIDIA CUDA Toolkit.